Appendix: Inviscid Fluxes and Gradient Limiting

 computation.
 Selection of the convection scheme is made using the run

-control file variable inviscidFlux
+control file variable inviscidFlux.

 inviscidFlux: SOU

-scheme is only available for compressible simulations.
+schemes are only available for compressible simulations.
 These schemes as

 well as the associated limiters are briefly detailed in the following